 Kits, more commonly known as sets, are collections featuring two or more pieces of cookware.

-Currently, Made In offers four carbon steel products with a fifth coming soon:
+Currently, Made In offers eight carbon steel products:

 - Made In Carbon Steel Kit